 Snail mail doesn’t sound thrilling, but the United States Postal Service is anything but boring.
+USPS workers serve some of the most far-flung places in the country and process more than 400 million pieces of mail each day—including hundreds of thousands of letters to Santa each year.
 Here are a few facts about the letter carriers in your life.

 How do you get mail to the bottom of the Grand Canyon?
 By enlisting the help of mules.
-Each day, mule trains deliver about 4000 pounds of mail, food, supplies, and furniture to the village of Supai.
+Every day, mule trains deliver about 4000 pounds of mail, food, supplies, and furniture to the village of Supai.
 The local Havasupai tribe receives its mail after an 8-mile journey by 50 horses and mules.
-Since so much of the mail is perishable, the post office where this route originates in Peach Tree, Ariz. has walk-in freezers.
+Since so much of the mail is perishable, the post office where this route originates in Peach Springs, Arizona, has walk-in freezers.

 The Detroit River isn’t the only place where you can receive your mail by boat.
 In Alabama’s Magnolia River, 176 homes on the 31-mile route receive their deliveries from a 15-foot boat that pulls right up to fixed mailboxes on their docks.

 Not every carrier is piling up the daily mileage.
-The mail carrier in Moody, Ala. has it relatively easy, only traveling 2 miles each day.
-The USPS says its shortest rural delivery route is Carrollton, Tex., a job that requires just 1.2 miles of daily travel.
+The mail carrier in Parker, Colorado, has it relatively easy, only traveling 2.3 miles each day.
+The USPS says its shortest rural delivery route is Carrollton, Texas, a job that requires just 1.2 miles of daily travel.

 Need a stamp?
 Try looking in SubTropolis, a sprawling excavated limestone mine in Kansas City.
 Many companies operate out of the underground industrial park, and the USPS has gotten in on the act.
 The temperature and humidity level 150 feet underground make it an ideal hub for stamp storage and distribution.